manLebza/alx-higher_level_programming/0x02-python-import_modules/README.md

-These are "if...else" statements done in python programming language
+These are import & modules functions done in python programming language